Daniel Lanier - President

 Mr. Lanier joined GEMS in August 2001.
 He was promoted to Director in January, 2009.
 His duties as a geologist included the interpretation of high resolution and 3-D seismic data, geotechnical analysis of soil borings and jumbo piston cores, and the integration of both with respect to the placement of deep water production field architecture.
 As a Director, Mr. Lanier coordinated the assignment of projects to the geoscience staff, allocation of resources, and establishing new and maintaining current client relations.
 Mr. Lanier is responsible for overseeing the response to bid tenders establishing and monitoring the projects budgets, timing, and quality.

-Ms. Faulk, Project Manager of Marine Archaeology, has over 16 years of experience in marine archaeology, and more than a decade of experience in the oil and gas industry.
+Ms. Faulk, Business Development Manager/Project Manager -Marine Archaeology, has over 2 decades of experience in marine archaeology and in the oil and gas industry.
 She holds a Bachelor’s Degree in History from Roanoke College where she graduated from the honors program, and a Master’s Degree in Maritime Studies and Nautical Archaeology from East Carolina University.
 Ms. Faulk joined GEMS in 2008, and she has expertise in interpreting high resolution conventional and AUV geophysical data, diver assisted surveys, ROV target investigations, historic data interpretations, offshore operations, logistics, offshore QA/QC, project management, archaeological excavation, and archaeological assessments.
-Over the last sixteen years she has worked on sites from Maine to Alaska providing dive support, excavation, conservation, and archaeological interpretations of submerged cultural resources.
+Over the last 22 years she has worked on sites from Maine to Alaska providing dive support, excavation, conservation, and archaeological interpretations of submerged cultural resources.
 Ms. Faulk’s experience includes shallow water survey and interpretation in addition to deepwater identification and excavation of significant shipwrecks.
+Ms. Faulk is a Fellow of the Society for Underwater Technology (SUT) and a member of SUT-US’s executive committee.

 John Dobias - Project Manager/Sr. Geotechnical Engineer